MicahElliott/captain/README.md

 e.g., as `capt pre-commit`; that will run all the pre-commit triggers.
 You can optionally run `capt` directly to see/debug output, and then have all of git-hooks call it.

-### Install a few tiny dependencies

-See `install.zsh` for a scripted solution to installing some dependency tooling.

 #### Mac requirements